alexey-detr/auzy/README.md

 - Promise and async/await ready
 - Compatible with any middleware based framework (e.g. Express, Restify)
 - Flexibility for using any session storage (e.g. Redis, MongoDB)
-- Well documented (not ready yet)
+- Well documented (WIP)
-- Covered with unit-test (partially done)
+- Covered with unit-test (WIP)
-- Be as simple as possible
+- As simple as possible

 It's all about **auzy**.
-A Node.js middleware library to add sessions support.
+The Node.js middleware library made to add sessions support.

-**The project state is unstable, please be careful when using it.**
+**The current project state is unstable, please be careful using it.**

 ## Available storages